 In a nutshell, Pet Insurance can give your pet the protection it needs and the security a pet parent should have.
 You can opt for comprehensive insurance that gives broad coverage for a higher amount.
-But you can also start by having just the basic coverage for lower pet insurance costs.
+But you can also start by having the primary coverage for lower pet insurance costs.
 Just keep in mind that you can always add other coverage if you want to.
 Regardless of what coverage you choose, one thing is for sure.
 Again, my mom was right about pet insurance and the peace of mind it can give.

 Let us help you!
 Call us toll-free today!
 You can also schedule a meeting with one of our pet insurance experts at Advantage Insurance Solutions here in Denver, CO.
-We can give you the best value offer you can get!
+We can give you the best offer you can get!